Disclaimer: I don't own Pokémon or have any rights to it.

-"The soil they prefer is usually up top here," Earl replied.
+"The soil they prefer is usually up top here," Earl replied, returning to them.
 "Most decided to move out.
-Many challenged it and failed while some were just unlucky.
+Many challenged the creature and failed while some were just unlucky.
 Onix knows better though."

-Vander nodded before asking his most important question.
-"Do you know what the creature killing everything looks like?"
+Vander nodded.
+"Do you know what the creature looks like?"

 "We haven't seen it," Earl replied as he rejoined them.
 "Onix carved some drawings for us when we asked him about it."

-On cue, Onix raised his last three tail segments and began carving an image into the ground.
+On cue, Onix raised his tail segments and carved an image into the ground.
 When finished it looked like a stick figure, but with four arms instead of two.

-The bulky four-armed figure crept through the forest under the glare of the afternoon sun.
-It had nothing to fear from the few inhabitants left on the mountain, but what prey remained could fly away.
-Soon it spotted a target.
+The bulky four-armed creature crept through the forest under the glare of the afternoon sun.
+It had nothing to fear from anything on the mountain.
+What prey remained could fly away, hence the need for stealth.
+It spotted a target.

 It grinned and moved behind another tree, out of their line of sight.
-Then its eyes began to glow.
-Small stones began rising from the soil, though it slowed the process down to avoid noise.
-A ring of floating stones was circling the figure a few minutes later.
+Then its eyes glowed.
+Small stones silently rose from the soil.
+A ring of floating stones was soon circling it.
 Its heart raced with excitement as it raised a finger and pointed to the oblivious flock.